COPtoLON/TMRW/overarching strategy.md

 - **Agent State** - Each agent therefore has an internal state, where both market behaviour and internal behaviour is taken into consideration.

+# Model - Hierarchically Layered Time-Frame Architecture
+The guiding idea is to separate trading strategies by time horizon and then align them so each layer can reinforce or hedge the others.
+Hierarchically layered framework that integrates multiple time frames and strategies to optimize trading performance.
+The concept behind this model is based on mean field games (MFG) The model operates across four layers, each with distinct time frames, objectives, risk parameters, and predictive logic.
+Below is the structured plan.

+## Layer 1 - HFT
+- Time Horizon: Sub-seconds to a few seconds/minutes.
+- Objectives:
+  - Market-making; capturing bid–ask spread.
+  - Statistical arbitrage with a near-zero net position target.
+  - Fine-grained order-execution tactics, exploiting microstructure.
+- Key Traits:
+  - Extremely fast decision-making.
+  - Position goal ≈ 0 at all times to minimize overnight risk.
+  - Focus on liquidity provision and capturing small, repeated profits.

+## Layer 2 - Short
+- Time Horizon: A few minutes up to a few days.
+- Objectives:
+  - Mean reversion.
+  - Short-term volatility trading (e.g., trading around expected earnings announcements, news catalysts, or technical signals).
+- Key Traits:
+  - Position goal ≠ 0, but still relatively small.
+  - Higher frequency than long-horizon, but less than HFT.
+  - Trades or holds positions for short windows to capitalize on rapid but not instantaneous market moves.

+## Layer 3 - Medium
+- Time Horizon: A few days up to a few weeks.
+- Objectives:
+  - Mean reversion on longer cycles (e.g., cyclical trends, seasonal patterns).
+  - Volatility trading on macro events (e.g., central bank announcements).
+- Key Traits:
+  - Larger position sizes than short-term strategies, depending on broader market or sector trends.
+  - More thorough risk analytics, including macro factors and cross-asset correlations.

+## Layer 4 - Long
+- Time Horizon: A few weeks to multiple years.
+- Objectives:
+  - Thematic or fundamental investing (a la Bridgewater, Warren Buffett).
+  - Accumulation of strategic positions for fundamental value or macro growth.
+- Key Traits:
+  - Typically directional, either net long or net short.
+  - Focus on deep fundamental analysis, Macro level investing, and possibly ESG or large-scale portfolio constraints.

+## Layer 5 - Eons
+Notes coming

 # Model Version 1.